mousomer/xyntific/README.md

 # xyntific
-Fast, lifting impelementation, C wavelet lib.
-Designed for non-dyadic data IO (e.g. can handle 39x39 images).
+**xyntific** is a fast lifting scheme impelementation of popular wavelet transforms, written in low level C. This library is designed for non-dyadic data IO (e.g. can handle 39x39 images).

 Data files are assumed to be headerless, so user should retain lists of sizes (cols/rows) for data files.